Web Push Notification Using Amazon Pinpoint

 4. In the message section, customize your message and select the action from the provided options.

-5. After successfully sending a message, you will be able to see the message on your laptop notification if you’re not on your application window and pop-up on your application screen if you are on your application window. ( Make sure you have allowed notification to be received on your browser)
+5. After successfully sending a message, you will be able to see the message on your laptop notifications if you’re not on your application window and pop up on your application screen if you are on your application window. ( Make sure you have allowed notifications to be received on your browser)